jmandel/cms-rfi-collab/index.md

 Certified Health IT must provide clear, secure, and entirely electronic pathways for individuals to request amendments to their medical records, track the status of these requests, and receive responses, thereby making HIPAA-granted rights more accessible and usable.
 These pathways must be available through patient-facing interfaces (e.g., patient portals) and programmatically via APIs for patient-authorized applications.

 **Rationale & Specifics:**
 Making the HIPAA right to request record amendments electronically functional is crucial for data accuracy, patient trust, and engagement.
 Current manual processes are often burdensome.
+This could be combined with the approach for "Mandate Patient-Initiated Secure Messaging via Standardized APIs".

 1.  **Electronic Submission:** Patients must be able to identify information they believe is incorrect and electronically submit an amendment request with their reasoning, via patient portals and APIs for authorized apps.
 2.  **Status Tracking & Response:** The system must provide electronic confirmation of receipt, allow patients to track the request status, and deliver the provider's electronic response (acceptance or denial).